ably/ably-php-laravel/README.md

 This is a simple Laravel wrapper / bridge for the [Ably PHP](https://github.com/ably/ably-php) library.
 It provides a Facade and an injectable AblyService that both act as a wrapper for a singleton Ably instance.
 The instance gets its parameters automatically from your config file or environment variables.
 You can also use AblyFactory for creating new Ably instances with (optional) custom parameters.

 The PHP client library currently targets the [Ably 1.1 client library specification](https://www.ably.com/docs/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features the PHP client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.com/download/sdk-feature-support-matrix) to see the list of all the available features.
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features the PHP client library does not yet support.

 ## Supported Platforms